How to ruthlessly detach yourself from everything? Outcomes? Things? Even love? How to emotionally detach yourself?

 Definite detachment is an understanding of cold, harsh reality.
 That you need nobody.
 That you could be totally fine with yourself.
 A harsh realization for some.
 Frightening for many.
 A dark reality for winners.

 Most successes root on the fact that nobody believed in you.
 You had to fight against all odds.
 Escape the bucket of crabs.

 If you are attached to outcomes, people, or things along the way, you will likely fail.
 They will drag you down and cage your mind.
 Most importantly, however, they will cage your happiness which is the root of your motivation and ruthless momentum towards divine purpose.

 Definite detachment is thus a ruthless killing of comforting lies.
 A ferocious assassination of dependency on anyone.

 The helpful first step to achieve definite detachment is finding yourself and your higher self.

 Nature likes to play games with our heads.

 When you cling to someone or your emotions towards them, what you really do is trying to avoid pain and hurt.
+You are ruled by fear.
 You try to shower them so heavily with your love that they definitely stay in your world and don’t give you the pain of leaving you.

 However, that pain is only possible because you are so clingy towards them.
 If you would be detached from the whole person/relationship, there would be nothing to be afraid of.